NurjahanJ/StitchPal/README.md

 ### Installation

 1. Clone the repository
-2. Create a `.env` file in the project root with your OpenAI API key:
+2. Create a `.env` file in the **project root directory** (not in the assets directory) with your OpenAI API key:
    ```
    OPENAI_API_KEY=your_api_key_here
    ```
 3. Run `flutter pub get` to install dependencies
 4. Run the app with `flutter run`

-## Environment Variables
+## Environment Variables and Security

 The app uses the following environment variables:

 - `OPENAI_API_KEY`: Your OpenAI API key for accessing GPT-4 and DALL-E

+⚠️ **IMPORTANT SECURITY NOTES**:
-For security, the `.env` file is included in `.gitignore` to prevent exposing sensitive information.
+- The `.env` file is included in `.gitignore` to prevent exposing sensitive information
+- **NEVER commit your API key to the repository**
+- If you accidentally commit your API key, revoke it immediately from your OpenAI account
+- Ensure the `.env` file is in the project root directory, not in subdirectories
+- GitHub's secret scanning may block pushes containing API keys for your protection

+## Current Development Status

+The app is currently under active development with the following items being worked on:
+- Updating the PatternResultScreen to display AI-generated images and yarn suggestions
+- Implementing dynamic pattern generation based on user input instead of using sample patterns
+- Fixing environment variable loading to properly access the OpenAI API

 ## Project Structure